 He has been a visiting scholar at Harvard Law School and a visiting professor at several universities, including Queen’s University, Belfast, The Hague Academy of International Law, the European University Institute, Florence, the University of Paris XI and Université libre de Bruxelles.

-This course analyzes the main international and regional legal norms governing refugee protection.
+This course analyses the main international and regional legal norms governing refugee protection.
 It examines the sources of international refugee law, including the 1951 Geneva Convention Relating to the Status of Refugees, and their interaction with human rights law and international humanitarian law.

 Who is a refugee?
 What is the legal framework currently applicable to those fleeing states affected by armed conflicts like Syria, Iraq or Afghanistan?
 What are the related obligations of European states?
 This course analyzes the main international and regional legal norms governing refugee protection.